 Nevertheless, trust can always be restored.
 But it requires efforts by the bishops to demonstrate adherence to child protection standards, to transparency and accountability, and to support for the abused.
 We also feel that, in the interests of morality and justice, bishops must be held accountable for their past behavior.
 No bishop should be allowed to stay in office if it is shown that he engaged in the intentional misrepresentation of facts regarding sexual abuse.

 Restoration of trust also requires vigilance by lay people.
-We have a responsibility to monitor programs that protect children, to ask for and review financial reports, to serve on the parish and diocesan councils where input from lay people can inform and enhance administrative practices, to educate ourselves as adult Catholics within our faith.
+We have a responsibility to monitor programs that protect children, to ask for and review financial reports, to serve on the parish and diocesan councils where input from lay people can inform and enhance administrative practices, and to educate ourselves as adult Catholics within our faith.

 A. Voice of the Faithful brings together informed Catholics to pursue efforts that promote our mission and goals and ensure the transparency and accountability of our diocesan and parish administrations.
 We speak out on issues on concern to our members (and to all Catholics).
-We ask questions about the structures that so clearly failed to protect the fauthful.
+We ask questions about the structures that so clearly failed to protect the faithful.

 Our national operation provides the resources (learning materials, training programs, communications, etc.) needed by members to implement such projects and to make our voices heard on key issues.